mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 ####Database size considerations

 The current size of the gears instance we are using is roughly 300MB, of which the Sevices_Usage table (the startup usage table) is 30MB, when populated with roughly 1.5 years of data.
-Given that we can expect 10-100 times as much data in the Features usage table then this will make the table 300MB to 3GB in size within 1.5 years.
+As this table is only storing summary data it's size will be inconsequential.

 The current free plan we use allows for 1GB of storage, however the Bronze plan allows for 1GB of free storage, followed by $1 per month for each additional GB (up to 30GB max).
 Once we get near to the end of the free plan we would move to the bronze plan and pay the small fee.

-The value of old feature usage data over 1 year rapidly diminshes, so we would plan to remove old data on a yearly basis.
+The value of old feature usage data over 1 year rapidly diminshes, however as this data will be very small there is no plan to remove old data.

 ##To Existing Code